Get the Party Started: Commercial performance

 "Get the Party Started" reached number four on the US Billboard Hot 100 on December 29, 2001, becoming one of Pink's biggest solo hits in the US with "Most Girls" also reaching number four on the Billboard Hot 100 in 2000 and "So What", "Raise Your Glass", and "Just Give Me a Reason" (featuring Nate Ruess) reaching number one in 2008, 2010, and 2013 respectively, and "Fuckin' Perfect" that reached number two in America.
 The single's success was spurred by heavy airplay in the US, which prompted the song to also peak at number four on Billboard's Radio Songs chart.
 The song peaked at number two in the UK, where it was certified platinum for sales and streams exceeding 600,000 units.
-The song reached number one in Australia and number two in many European countries, including Austria, Germany, Italy, and Switzerland.
+The song reached number one in Australia and number two in several European countries, including Austria, Germany, Italy, and Switzerland.
+It entered the top five in several additional countries, including Finland, France, Hungary, the Netherlands, and Sweden.
 "Get the Party Started" is certified multi-platinum in Australia, platinum in Canada, Norway, and the UK, and gold in Austria, Germany, France, Sweden, and Switzerland.
-The song was nominated for a Grammy Award in 2003 in the category of Best Female Pop Vocal Performance, which it lost to Norah Jones's "Don't Know Why" at the 45th Annual Grammy Awards.
-It won the award for Favorite Song at the 2002 Kids' Choice Awards, and won Best Song at the 2002 MTV Europe Music Awards.
-"Get the Party Started" is often considered one of Pink's signature songs as she tends to finish her shows with this song in her encore section along with a ballad song such as "Nobody Knows" and "Glitter in the Air".
-In July 2011, the song was listed as number 81 on Rolling Stone's Top Songs of the 2000s.